 - Allergies or sensitivities to toothpaste or food (coffee, chocolate, shellfish, strawberries, cheese, eggs, nuts, highly acidic foods like pineapple, lemon, and tomatoes, and ingredients like sodium lauryl sulfate).

-- Acidic foods, like citrus fruits can trigger the appearance or make it worse.
+- Acidic foods like citrus fruits — these can both trigger the ulcers as well as make them worse

 - Gastrointestinal tract diseases, like Crohn’s disease or Celiac disease

-- Other immune system weaknesses, like the common cold, flue, or HIV/AIDS
+- Other immune system weaknesses, like the common cold, flu, or HIV/AIDS

 - Oral cancer